-Introduction
+1. Introduction

 A variety of textile dyes and artists' pigments will fade when exposed to low concentrations of ozone over an extended period of time.
-Pigments and dyes based upon the indigo family, the madder lakes, and saffron, for example, are especially susceptible to ozone damage (Whitmore and Cass, 1988; Whitmore et al. 1987).
+Pigments and dyes based upon the indigo family, the madder lakes, and saffron, for example, are especially susceptible to ozone damage (Whitmore and Cass, 1988; Whitmore et al., 1987).
 Considering this potential for fading of important works of art and fabrics, as well as the potential for ozone-induced attack on organic materials such as cellulose, textile fibers and the binders used in paints, limits have been recommended on the indoor ozone concentrations in museums and rare book libraries.
-Recommended long-term average ozone concentrations are no higher than 1 to 13 ppb, with the most frequent recommendation being to lower indoor ozone concentrations to an average of 1 ppb (Baer and Banks, 1985; NRC, 1986).
+Recommended longterm average ozone concentrations are no higher than 1-13 ppb, with the most frequent recommendation being to lower indoor ozone concentrations to an average of 1 ppb (Baer and Banks, 1985; National Research Council (NRC), 1986).
 Accelerated aging experiments conducted by Whitmore et al. (1987; Whitmore and Cass, 1988) show that severe ozone-induced fading of some pigments and textile dyes is observed during 90 days exposure to 400 ppb ozone.
-The fading process appears to scale according to the product of the ozone concentration times the duration of exposure (Whitmore, 1987; Cass et al. 1991).
-An indoor ozone concentration of 1 ppb applied over a 100 year time scale amounts to an exposure of 8.8×10^5 ppb-h which is nearly the same as the 8.6×10^5 ppb-h exposure that occurred at 400 ppb for 90 days needed to reach the faded conditions measured by Whitmore et al. (1987; Whitmore and Cass, 1988).
-Long-term average outdoor ozone concentrations in Europe at present lie in the range 25-40 ppb in relatively unpolluted areas of the continent, and are rising at an annual rate of 1-2% per year (Janach, 1989).
-Thus, museum collections are at some long-term risk of damage if the collections contain susceptible materials and dyes that are exposed directly to a large fraction of the ozone content of outdoor air.
+The fading process appears to scale according to the product of the ozone concentration times the duration of exposure (Whitmore, 1987; Cass et al., 1991).
+An indoor ozone concentration of 1 ppb applied over a 100 yr time scale amounts to an exposure of 8.8 × 105 ppb-h which is nearly the same as the 8.6×10^5 ppb-h exposure that occurred at 400 ppb for 90 days needed to reach the faded conditions measured by Whitmore et al. (1987; Whitmore and Cass, 1988).
+Longterm average outdoor ozone concentrations in Europe at present lie in the range 25-40 ppb in relatively unpolluted areas of the continent, and are rising at an annual rate of 1-2% yr-1 (Janach, 1989).
+Thus, museum collections are